Half Marathon Course

 Bring Your Own Bag

-In our ongoing effort to eliminate waste during our races, our expos are bagless events.
-We encourage you to #BYOBag to hold your bib, race shirt, and any goodies you pick up from the race expo!
+In our ongoing effort to eliminate waste we encourage you to bring your own bag to hold your bib, race shirt, and any goodies you pick up at the expo.

 Visit the A to Zion website before you visit to find lodging, dining, and activities near Zion and the greater St. George Area.
 They are a comprehensive resource to help you make your travel plans.

 There are many hotel options in the area, but please plan accordingly for travel time to the start line on race morning!
-The race start is located in Apple Valley, UT.
-There are numerous hotels near the south entrance of Zion National Park in Springdale, but Hurricane and La Verkin are great options for race morning.
+The race start is located in Virgin, UT.
+There are numerous hotels near the south entrance of Zion National Park.

 We recommend looking for lodging in the following towns: